Forming a US LLC from Canada: Complete Guide (2026)

 Can I avoid the CRA tax trap by not reporting my US LLC income in Canada?

-No. Canadian residents are taxed on worldwide income.
+No. Canadian residents owe tax on worldwide income.
 The CRA requires reporting of all foreign affiliates (Form T1134) and all foreign income.
-Non-reporting carries penalties, and the CRA has information-sharing agreements with the IRS under the Canada-US Tax Treaty and FATCA/CRS reporting.
-US banks report Canadian account holders to the IRS, which shares information with the CRA.
+The CRA and IRS share information under the Canada-US Tax Treaty and FATCA/CRS reporting.
+US banks report Canadian account holders to the IRS.
+The IRS shares that with the CRA.
+Non-reporting carries penalties.

 Do I need to file Form 5472 as a Canadian LLC owner?

 Yes.
-Every foreign-owned single-member LLC is required to file Form 5472 with a pro forma Form 1120 annually.
-The penalty for non-filing is $25,000 per form, per year.
-This obligation exists regardless of whether the LLC had revenue.
-If you funded the LLC's bank account — even with $100 — you had a reportable transaction.
+Every foreign-owned single-member LLC must file Form 5472 with a pro forma Form 1120 annually.
+The penalty for not filing is $25,000 per form, per year.
+This applies even if the LLC had zero revenue.
+If you put $100 into the LLC's bank account, that's a reportable transaction.

 Is a US LLC or Canadian corporation better for a Canadian SaaS founder?

-The answer depends on the founder's specific situation.
-A Canadian corporation avoids the CRA entity mismatch entirely and is taxed at Canadian small business rates (as low as 12.2% federally + provincially).
-A US LLC with a Form 8832 election provides a US banking presence and US entity status but involves higher compliance costs and a more complex tax profile.
-Founders who sell digital products to US customers online and have no need for US banking often find the Canadian corporation path structurally simpler.
+Depends on whether you need a US presence.
+A Canadian corporation avoids the CRA entity mismatch entirely and gets taxed at small business rates (as low as 12.2%).
+A US LLC with Form 8832 gives you US banking and entity status but costs more to maintain and complicates your tax picture.
+If you sell digital products online and don't need a US bank account, the Canadian corp is the simpler path.

 What Canadian tax forms are required for a US LLC?